CorinaMurg/book-delivery/README.md

 9. **Accessibility Features**: I designed the application to be fully accessible.
 Please note, accessibility features for the cart modal are under development and will be available soon.
 ❌ Access modal via keyoard
 ✔️ Aria-live to cart on first read
-❌ Cart update does not trigger aria-live
+❌ Cart update trigger aria-live
 ❌ Add pronounciation to "read" for onbikes